The Daily Garden

 • Employ crop rotation.

-• Remove and dispose of infected plants quickly and completely.
+• Remove and dispose of infected plants.

-Finally, learn more about the relationships between the plants you are growing and the pests that threaten them.
-Did you know that green peach aphids hide out in winter on stone fruit trees and can then carry potato leafroll viruses to your potatoes in spring?
+Did you know that green peach aphids hide and spend their winters on stone fruit trees and can then carry potato leafroll to your potatoes in spring?
 Now you know.

 Author